dtortosa/genetics_trainability_australia/to_do_combat_genes.md

             - One of the major applications of the phase 3 1kGP call set has been its widespread use as a reference panel for variant imputation in sparse, array-based genotyping data with a goal of improving the statistical power of downstream genome-wide association studies (GWAS) and facilitating fine-mapping of causal variants.
 As part of this publication, we release an improved reference imputation panel based on the high-coverage WGS consisting of SNV, INDEL, and SV calls across the 3,202 1kGP samples, including full trios.
             - https://www.cell.com/cell/fulltext/S0092-8674(22)00991-6?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0092867422009916%3Fshowall%3Dtrue

+- PRS
+    - We need a base cohort and a target cohort
+    - See explanations in "03a_association_analyses.py"

 - Machine learning bishop, tneemls miestra sufociente para training eval?
 Si no cogemos snps previamentr asociados y con eso hacemos el polygenic score en caso de que no tengamos muestra para hacer nuestra propia seleccion y luego testarla.